 St. John’s Wort oil is a standout for its bright red color.
 Named for St. John the Baptist, most people know St. John’s Wort as an herb to counteract depression.
 However, like most herbs, it can heal multiple ailments.
 For many years it was thought hypericin was the only active compound, but further study revealed it also contains hyperforin as well as several flavonoids and tannins that have medicinal properties.

 As a folk remedy, here are some of the uses for St. John’s Wort oil:

 1. Nerve-related pain such as that associated with sciatica, arthritis, and fibromyalgia are relieved by using this oil topically.

 2. Minor wounds can be treated with this oil due to its antibacterial properties.

-3. Insomnia – Rub the oil across forehead for a good night’s rest.
+3. Insomnia – Rub the oil across the forehead for a good night’s rest.

 4. Bruises – Anti-inflammatory properties make this a good remedy for aches, strains, and bruises.

 5. Burns, including sunburn.
 This oil can work wonders on burns.
 This is one of the most amazing testimonies about this oil I’ve found – Complementary Medicine Helps Serious Burns Heal Quickly.